SmartThingsCommunity/st-device-sdk-c/README.md

 - [Capabilities Reference](https://developer.smartthings.com/docs/devices/capabilities/capabilities-reference) : This page serves as a reference for the supported capabilities.
 - [Developer Workspace](https://developer.smartthings.com/workspace/) : It provides functions related to device information registration and device integration in the SmartThings cloud.

-## Contact
+## Commercialization

+For commercialization, refer to the following [link](https://github.com/SmartThingsCommunity/st-device-sdk-c/blob/main/doc/Commercialization_Guide).

-If you have any issue, or want to commercialize your IoT devices using this SDK, please contact stdk@samsung.com or open new issue.
+If you have any issue, or want to commercialize your IoT devices using this SDK, please use the following contact point.
+- Commercializatioin : partners@smartthings.com
+- Technical inquiry : open new issue on Github

 ## License